V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 </p>

 Attachments : **https://drive.google.com/file/d/1OpRth-9oVwICNyOa2MiCgH24tsI6CDr6/view?usp=sharing**
+My Attachments Backup : ** **

 ### Solution

-Because this is a Forensics challenge, that the attachements is a memory dump, and finally the name of the challenge.
+Because this is a Forensics challenge, that the attachements is a memory dump, and because of the name of the challenge.
 I was thinking to use `Volatility` tool to solve this challenge.

 First let's download and setup volatility3.